Educational Objectives and Student Outcomes

 Undergraduate Enrollment and Degrees Awarded

-Enrollment is limited to 80 students per campus per year.
+Enrollment is limited to 80 students at UNC and 95 students at NC State.